trms/nml/doc/nml-cmsgpack.md

-      free,       // allows a 3rd party C module to manage the pvBuffer (overwrite it by first deleting it...) getbuffer,  // allows a 3rd oarty C module to retrieve pvBuffer getheader,  // allows a 3rd party C module to retrieve pvHeader }
+      free,       // allows a 3rd party C module to manage the pvBuffer (overwrite it by first deleting it...) getbuffer,  // allows a 3rd oarty C module to retrieve pvBuffer getheader,  // allows a 3rd party C module to retrieve pvHeader setheader,  // allows a 3rd party to set the message header }

 The default implementation uses the following callbacks: